 Experts say it’s important to move throughout the day.
 Trade the elevator for the stairs, take a few short walks throughout the day, and––if you work a desk job––consider using a standing desk.

 7. Maintain mental health

 Stress and anger are a physical, as well as psychological burden.
-These factors can increase your likelihood of getting a stroke.
-Some ways to maintain mental health are regular meditation, Manage, building a strong support network, and visiting a mental health provider, if necessary.
+These factors can increase your likelihood of having a stroke.
+Some ways to maintain mental health are practicing meditation, mindfulness, building social connections, and talking to a mental health professional.